 What is your cancellation policy?

 At Studio 2 Pilates, we understand that sometimes you may have to miss your scheduled class.
-As such, if you let us know by 15:00 the day before your class, we will provide you with an opportunity to do a make-up class.
-If a make-up class is missed or cancelled, the class may not be rescheduled and as a result, will be forfeited.
+As such, if you let us know 12 hours before your class, we will provide you with an opportunity to do a make-up class.
+If a make-up class is missed or canceled, the class may not be rescheduled and as a result, will be forfeited.

-As is common practice at fitness studios, when you cancel a class after the cut off time, (15:00 the day before), we unfortunately cannot offer a make-up or credit.
+As is common practice at fitness studios, when you cancel a class after the cut-off time, (less than 12 hours before your class), we, unfortunately, cannot offer a make-up or credit.
 This is to ensure that we have time to adequately plan to accommodate all of our clients.

 Please refer to our Studio 2 Policies for the detailed list of policies